The following work is done on trees owned by the council, to protect the public, tree health and property:

 - allowing for vehicular crossovers, except in exceptional circumstances.
 See dropped kerbs, vehicle crossings and driveways for more information

 The Wildlife and Countryside Act 1981 protects wild birds from being disturbed during the nesting season (March to August).
 We are fully aware of this act and will not knowingly start work on a tree where birds are nesting.
-We do not undertake any tree work in parks and open spaces during bird nesting season.

 Dead, diseased and decaying trees